hyacin75/hyacin75.github.io/_posts/2022-02-05-GPU-on-Microk8s-on-Ubuntu-on-Proxmox.md

+---
+layout: post
+title: GPU on Microk8s on Ubuntu on Proxmox
+---

 Well I think the title says it all, doesn't it?

 I was trying not just to pass a GPU through Proxmox to a guest,